What is turbidity?

 Note: Specifically in the case of light, if reduced light conditions persist for 14 consecutive days and the investigation determines that dredging activities are the cause, GPC will cease dredging operations until light values return above the trigger for 24 hours.
 In this instance turbidity is expected to be elevated as dredging activates cannot directly affect light levels without a significant increase in turbidity.

-Live monitoring for the 2020 campaign concluded on 28 October 2020.
+Monitoring for the 2021 Port of Gladstone maintenance dredging campaign concluded on 18 November 2021.
 The below blog is contributed to by our Environment Monitoring Specialist, Freddie Pastorelli.

 For more information regarding the CVIP, please email or phone our Corporate and Community Relations Team on 1800 243 GPC.